Dual Tragedies: Domestic Homicide-Suicides with a Firearm

 In the Aftermath of IPHS

 All survivors in this study experienced trauma, which refers to the lasting adverse effects of an event or a culmination of a series of events.
 Trauma’s impact is beyond measure—rippling through families and communities.
-Research shows that people who experienced threats with a gun during incidents of domestic violence had more psychological symptoms than women who experienced other IPV victimization, such as mental, emotional, and sexual types of abuse.36Tami P. Sullivan and Nicole H. Weiss, “Is Firearm Threat in Intimate Relationships Associated with Posttraumatic Stress Disorder Symptoms among Women?,” Violence and Gender 4, no. 2 (June 2017): 31–36, https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5467129/.
+Research shows that people who experienced threats with a gun during incidents of domestic violence had more psychological symptoms than women who experienced other forms of IPV victimization, such as mental, emotional, and sexual types of abuse.42Tami P. Sullivan and Nicole H. Weiss, “Is Firearm Threat in Intimate Relationships Associated with Posttraumatic Stress Disorder Symptoms among Women?,” Violence and Gender 4, no. 2 (June 2017): 31–36, https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5467129/.

 The initial impact of IPHS affected survivors’ decision-making processes and how they coped with trauma.
 Families whose loved ones died by IPHS immediately stepped into caretaker roles for surviving children and family members, while navigating news reporters as well as the criminal justice system to ensure justice.
 Some survivors became immobilized by grief and trauma.
 A survivor whose daughter died by IPHS discussed the initial impact: